udacity/create-your-own-adventure/english/lego/lego.md

-The mallow man seems nice so you chat to him after walking up to him.
+The mallow man seems nice so you chat with him after walking up to him.

 He decides he likes you too, so he gets out his Lego's.